djalbat/occam-custom-grammars/README.md

   operator   ::= "+" | "-" | "/" | "*" ;
 ```
 You will see that the Florence BNF textarea has been augmented with the rules you have just added together with the default rules.
+Note that if the rule is left recursive, as in the example above, the left recursion will have been removed.

 ## Building